AtahanPoyraz/Python-deauth_Attacker/README.md

-# Python-DOT_Attacker
+# Python-deauth_Attacker
-with this program you can make a DOT attack using python for training
+with this program you can make a deauth attack using python for training

 Hello everyone;